cityfarmer2017/P4EngineAssembler/README.md

     5. make clean
     6. make dist-clean

-Two makes with different -D macros must be itercepted by a 'make clean' or 'make dist-clean'.
+To make with different -D macro, a 'make clean' or 'make dist-clean' must be run in between.